 The Mining and Mitigation Program regulates mining in Florida.
-Mining Program staff review Environmental Resource Permit (ERP) applications and reclamation plans for mines.
+Mining Program staff review Environmental Resource Permit (ERP) applications, State 404 (dredge and fill) permit applications, and reclamation plans for mines.
 Staff are responsible for permitting, compliance, inspection and enforcement at mine sites.
 More information about the statutes and rules that apply to mining in Florida can be found on the mining rules page.

-The Mining and Mitigation Program processes ERPs for most mines, with the exception of some borrow pits, which include sand, shell and clay mines that have no on-site material grading or sorting facilities.
+The Mining and Mitigation Program processes ERPs for most mines, with the exception of some borrow pits, which include sites where sand, shell and clay are extracted that have no on-site material grading or sorting facilities.
 ERPs for borrow pits that have no onsite sorting, washing, or grading are issued by the Water Management Districts; ERPs for borrow pits with onsite sorting, washing, or grading are processed by the Mining and Mitigation program.
-The Mining and Mitigation program administers the mandatory reclamation program under Chapter 378, Florida Statutes, for all mines, including borrow pits.
+The Mining and Mitigation program administers the mandatory reclamation program under Chapter 378, Florida Statutes, for all mines and borrow pits.
 Mines and borrow pits are subject to mandatory reclamation requirements.

 The Mining and Mitigation Program is responsible for managing land and restoration projects, such as the Upper Peace River/Saddle Creek Restoration Project at Tenoroc and Integrated Habitat Network (IHN) areas on previously mined lands deeded to the state; these lands were mined prior to the requirement to reclaim.
 Land management is conducted by the Homeland Field Office.
 Homeland Office staff also are responsible for permitting, compliance, inspection and enforcement at mine sites.